 (44, Benson Road, Grays from my collection)

 The family then moved to 12, Brook Road, Grays and had two more girls, Hilda May Chiddicks born 10th March 1909 and Gladys Maud Chiddicks born 29th April 1913.
-Around this time the family were counted in the 1911 Census still living at 12, Brook Road, Grays, with all seven children still living at home.
+Below in the picture, on the right, that I took in 2005, you can see the new Health Centre in Brook Road, Grays which stands on the spot where 12, Brook Road used to be.

 (Brook Road, Grays)